sous-chefs/kafka/README.md

 Downloads, compiles and installs Kafka from the official source releases.
 Defaults to using `0.8.0` as Kafka version.

-This recipe will not automatically start/restart Kafka as that is left up to the user to decide.

 ### binary

 Downloads and installs Kafka from the official binary releases.
 Defaults to using `0.8.0` as Kafka version.

-This recipe will not automatically start/restart Kafka as that is left up to the user to decide.

 ### standalone